 |Minion||Small header capitals||12/16||12/16||13/16||12/16|

-We recommend you use Georgia Italic for 3rd party content across all devices, using the type groups mentioned above.
-Here’s how Georgia is sized across the groups:
+For products that haven't adopted BBC Reith and are still using Georgia Italic for 3rd party content across all devices, we recommend using the type groups mentioned above.
+Here's how Georgia is sized across the groups:

 Some background to our naming convention

 As mentioned above, our naming convention comes from traditional type measuring techniques, going back as far as 1582.

 Some of the names came from the type of book produced in that size.
 For example, Primer was used for religious books ordered by Henry VIII.

 This helps us easily communicate type choices in the development process, bridging the gap between designers and developers.

 Deciding whether to use the serif or sans serif and in which weight is entirely dependent on what best suits your product and audience.
 You can mix and match the various options to help create hierarchy and emphasis on key text.

 Heavier weights should mainly be used for headlines, titles and links - basically anything interactive or that needs to shout.

 BBC Reith has been designed with legibility and readability at its core.
 Because of this it is important to not adjust the tracking (also known as letter spacing).